UrbanInstitute/urbanschemes/README.md

 ### Bar/Column Plot
 The following bar charts visualize population by US region using the `census` dataset included with a Stata installation.

 **Example 1**: This example displays population values (in millions) along the y-axis, although the y-axis line itself is removed.
-The y-axis title is placed along the top of the chart.
-Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
+The y-axis title is placed along the top of the chart and the grid lines pattern is dotted.
 ```
 sysuse census, clear
 collapse (sum) pop, by(region)